 To read Professor Boys' bio, click here.

-• The Minneapolis Institute of Art exhibit Envisioning Evil: "The Nazi Drawings" by Mauricio Lasansky
+• Visit the Minneapolis Institute of Art exhibit Envisioning Evil: "The Nazi Drawings" by Mauricio Lasansky

 In 1961, coinciding with the televised trial of the Nazi war criminal Adolf Eichmann, Lasansky began a series of drawings to grapple with the Holocaust.
 Confronted with the atrocities, he said, “I was full of hate, poison, and I wanted to spit it out.”
 “The Nazi Drawings” are his visceral response to the horrors committed in Nazi concentration camps.)